whiack/Xlander/README.txt

 Space: pause / restart /start
 q: quit

 User needs to land the spaceship on one of the pads.
+If you are landing too fast it will crush too.

 3. Compile the program
 Make